ryantd42/NY-Legislative-Git/2023/S3252A-2023/bill.md

- shall not be eligible to receive a partial abatement  pursuant  to  this section;  and  provided, further, that in the fiscal years commencing in calendar years two thousand twelve  through  two  thousand  [twenty-two] TWENTY-FOUR  no more than a maximum of three dwelling units owned by any unit owner in a single building, one of which must be the primary  resi- dence  of such unit owner, shall be eligible to receive a partial abate- ment pursuant to paragraphs (d-1), (d-2), (d-3) and (d-4) of this subdi- vision.
+ shall not be eligible to receive a partial abatement  pursuant  to  this section;  and  provided, further, that in the fiscal years commencing in calendar years two thousand twelve  through  two  thousand  [twenty-two] TWENTY-SIX  no  more than a maximum of three dwelling units owned by any unit owner in a single building, one of which must be the primary  resi-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08043-01-3
+  LBD08043-03-3
- S. 3252  2
+ S. 3252--A  2

+ dence  of such unit owner, shall be eligible to receive a partial abate- ment pursuant to paragraphs (d-1), (d-2), (d-3) and (d-4) of this subdi- vision.
   (b)  In  a  city  having a population of one million or more, dwelling units owned by tenant-stockholders who, as  of  the  applicable  taxable status  date,  own no more than three dwelling units in any one property held in the cooperative form of ownership, shall be eligible to  receive a  partial  abatement of real property taxes, as set forth in paragraphs (c), (d), (d-1), (d-2), (d-3), (d-4), (d-5) and (d-6) of  this  subdivi- sion; provided, however, that a property held in the cooperative form of